Federal government contract types come in various forms. One of the most complex types is the cost-reimbursement contract.

 - Contractors may not exceed the target price without first consulting with the contracting officer.

-When Does the Government Use a Cost Reimbursable Contract?
+When Does the Government Use Cost Reimbursement Contracts?

 In a cost-reimbursable contract, both the government and the contract set target costs.
 This way a contractor has some level expectation when performing the contract.

-In federal contracting businesses will encounter the following types of cost reimbursement contract vehicles.
+In federal contracting businesses will encounter the following types of cost reimbursement contract vehicles otherwise known as cost plus contracts.
 They are:

 - Cost plus fixed fee